apparebit/js-junction/packages/proact/README.md

 content generation, hence the name.
 Proact‘s modules are grouped into the following directories:

-  + `semantics` captures necessary domain knowledge about HTML elements and their attributes.
+  * [semantics](semantics) captures necessary domain knowledge about HTML elements and their attributes.

-  * `content` defines the standard elements and custom components forming Proact‘s virtual DOM (vDOM).
+  * [vdom](vdom) defines the standard elements and custom components forming Proact‘s lightweight document model, i.e., _virtual DOM_.

+  * [driver](driver) provides scaffolding for traversing the vDOM and materializing the traversal's effects.

-  * `syntax` implements the rendering of vDOM components to vDOM elements to HTML text.
+  * [html](html) implements concrete drivers to render the vDOM as HTML source code.

 --------------------------------------------------------------------------------